 The Global Alliance for Trade Facilitation (the Alliance) is a collaboration of international organisations, governments and businesses.
 We are led by the Center for International Private Enterprise, the International Chamber of Commerce and the World Economic Forum, in cooperation with Gesellschaft für Internationale Zusammenarbeit.
-We are funded by the governments of the United States, Canada, the United Kingdom, Australia and Germany.
+We are funded by the governments of the United States, Canada, the United Kingdom, Australia, Germany and Denmark.

 We work to help governments in developing and least developed countries implement the World Trade Organization’s Trade Facilitation Agreement.